-The RC type is a resource identifier for a server record context.
+The "RC" type is a resource identifier for a server record context.

 RANGE8: [first, last: CARD8]

 RANGE16: [first, last: CARD16]

 EXTRANGE: [major: RANGE8

 minor: RANGE16]

 RECORDRANGE: [core-requests: RANGE8

-core-replies: RANGE8 ext-requests: EXTRANGE ext-replies: EXTRANGE delivered-events: RANGE8 device-events: RANGE8 RANGE8 errors: client-started: BOOL client-died: BOOL core-requests core-replies
+core-replies: RANGE8

+ext-requests: EXTRANGE

+ext-replies: EXTRANGE

+delivered-events: RANGE8

+device-events: RANGE8

+errors: RANGE8

+client-started: BOOL

+client-died: BOOL]

-The RECORDRANGE structure contains the protocol values to intercept.
+The "RECORDRANGE" structure contains the protocol values to intercept.
 Typically, this structure is sent by recording clients over the control connection when creating or modifying an RC.

-Specifies core X protocol requests with an opcode field between first and last inclusive.
+- Specifies core X protocol requests with an opcode field between first and last inclusive.
 If first is equal to 0 and last is equal to 0, no core requests are specified by this RECORDRANGE.
-If first is greater than last, a Value error results.

-Specifies replies resulting from core X protocol requests with an opcode field between first and last inclusive.
-If first is equal to 0 and last is equal to 0, no core replies are specified by this RECORD-RANGE.
-If first is greater than last, a Value error results.
+If first is greater than last, a "Value" error results. - Specifies replies resulting from core X protocol requests with an opcode field between first and last inclusive.
+If first is equal to 0 and last is equal to 0, no core replies are specified by this RECORDRANGE.
+If first is greater than last, a "Value" error results. - Specifies extension protocol requests with a major opcode field between major.first and major.last and a minor opcode field between minor.first and minor.last inclusive.

-ext-requests

-Specifies extension protocol requests with a major opcode field between major.first and major.last and a minor opcode field between minor.first and minor.last inclusive.
 If major.first and major.last are equal to 0, no extension protocol requests are specified by this RECORDRANGE.
-If major.first or major.last is less than 128 and greater than 0, if major.first is greater than major.last, or if minor.first is greater than minor.last, a Value error results.
+If major.first or major.last is less than 128 and greater than 0, if major.first is greater than major.last, or if minor.first is greater than minor.last, a "Value" error results. - Specifies replies resulting from extension protocol requests with a major opcode field between major.first and major.last and a minor opcode field between minor.first and minor.last inclusive.